syncfusion-content/uwp-docs/uwp/DataGrid/Clipboard-Operations.md

 ### Paste a cell into many cells

-By default, you can copy one cell and paste it into another cell when Cell Selection is enabled in SfDataGrid.
+By default, you can copy one cell and paste it into another cell when Cell Selection is enabled in Data Grid.
 The below code shows how to copy one cell and paste it into all the selected cells by overriding [PasteToCell](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridCutCopyPaste.html#Syncfusion_UI_Xaml_Grid_GridCutCopyPaste_PasteToCell_System_Object_Syncfusion_UI_Xaml_Grid_GridColumn_System_Object_) method in [GridCutCopyPaste](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridCutCopyPaste.html) class.

 {% tabs %}
 {% highlight c# %}